franku/pr-test/pull_request_template.md

 ### Thank you for contributing to the Bareos Project!

-Please have a look at the following author checklist:

-#### Checklist for the _author_ of the PR

-- [ ] Add your name to the AUTHORS file
+- [ ] Please add your name to the AUTHORS file if you want

 ### Helpful documentation: